 Whether you want to lose belly fat, improve your body’s disease prevention, grow more “thin” gut microbes within your digestive system, or have more sustained energy throughout the day for your workouts – any of these goals will eventually require an uptake in vegetables.

 A few times a year, it’s an excellent idea to periodically track your hydration.
-This involves keeping careful count of how many ounces of pure water (not coffee, not tea, not juice – just pure water) that you consume on a typical day.
+This involves carefully counting how many ounces of pure water (not coffee, tea, juice – just pure water) you consume on a typical day.

 Some people find it helpful to put the measured water, all at once, into one large container and then keep it with them throughout the day, gradually drinking from it between meals and snacks.

 If you remember nothing else from this article, I hope you’ll remember this: preparation = success.